cdp-trial-patterns/opendatalakehouse/05_iceberg.md

    ```
    SELECT year, count(*)
-   FROM ${user_id}_airlines.flights
+   FROM ${prefix}_airlines.flights
    FOR SYSTEM_VERSION AS OF ${snapshot_id}
    GROUP BY year
    ORDER BY year desc;
    ```

    - This will return all data through 2006.
-For Snapshot

    ![Time Travel System Version](images/query.airlines.flights.png)